 Instructions

-- Preheat oven to 350°F. Line an 8x8-inch baking pan with parchment paper leaving a 2-inch overhang along each side.
+- Preheat oven to 350°F. Line an 8x8-inch square baking pan with parchment paper leaving a 2-inch overhang at each side and secure the sides down on the edge of the pan with ¾-inch binder clips.

 - Make the brownie batter.
 Combine chocolate and butter in a saucepan over very low heat and stir constantly until melted and smooth.
 Be careful not to burn the chocolate so be patient and keep the heat on low.
 The butter should help protect the chocolate from burning.
 You can also melt in the microwave at 50% power in short bursts with frequent stirring.